Techabulary

 Secure Hashing Algorithm (SHA-1, SHA-256, SHA-384, SHA-512)

-The Secure Hashing Algorithm (SHA-1) is an algorithm for a generating cryptographically secure one-way hash (also referred to as a message digest).
-The algorithm was defined by the United Stated Government in FIPS PUB 180-1, which was published in 1995.
+The original algorithm was defined by the United Stated Government in FIPS PUB 180-1, which was published in 1995.
 The text was also reproduced in RFC 3174, which includes source code for a reference implementation.
 The function accepts an input message of any length from 0 to 2^64 octets and produces a 160-bit one-way hash.

 The Secure Hashing Algorithm family was further expanded upon several times, progressing though FIPS 180-2, 180-3, and most recently published as the Secure Hashing Standard in FIPS PUB 180-4 (2015).
 This revised standard defines SHA-1, SHA-256, SHA-384, and SHA-512.
 The newer additions to this suite beyond SHA-1, generally referred to collectively as SHA-2, produce message digest of various sizes, with the number of bits following the acronym SHA (i.e., 256 bits, 384 bits, and 512 bits).